 Welcome to Chefchouen, the blue city of Morocco.
 It’s famous for all the houses and shops painted different shades of blue.
-A magical place to get lost in with your camera!
+A magical place to get lost in!

-The sun beats down mercilessly, setting every color around me ablaze – and since everything is blue, I feel like I’m walking above the clouds in a mythical sky kingdom.
+The sun beats down mercilessly, setting every color around me ablaze – and since everything is blue, I feel like I’m walking in a mythical sky kingdom.

 Known as Morocco’s “blue pearl” or “blue city”, the buildings in Chefchaouen are painted using a talc or chalk-based paint that looks so beguiling.

-Here are some tips and suggestions for things to do in Chefchaouen.
+Here are our tips and suggestions for fun things to do in Chefchaouen!